pierrecham/TTK4900/README.md

 # TTK4900
-Code used for my Master thesis in 2019.
+Code used in my Master thesis in 2019.

 ## Detection
 The "detection"-folder contains a Google Colab Notebook that can be opened in Google Colab.
 First, the Notebook downloads the trained models of the detection networks from a public Google Drive folder.
 This includes configuration files, data files and trained weights files.
 Then, the Notebook clones darknet from a Github repository, moves the models of the detection network to darknet and makes darknet.
 Finally, the Notebook tests the models on an image and on a video.